paigeshin/SwiftUI_ios15_halfsheet/README.md

     func halfSheet<SheetView: View>(showSheet: Binding<Bool>,
                                     @ViewBuilder sheetView: @escaping() -> SheetView,
                                     onDismiss: (() -> Void)? = nil) -> some View {
-        // why we using overlay...
+        // why we using background...
         // because it will automatically use the swift frame size only... return self
-            .background {
+            .background(
                 HalfSheetHelper(showSheet: showSheet, sheetView: sheetView())
-            }
+            )
     }

 }